 Catalogue Raisonné Number

 Each work by Fitzgerald has been assigned a unique catalogue raisonné (CR) number.
-The CR number is a random number and does not represent a place in a chronological sequence within the artist’s oeuvre.
+The CR number is a random number and does not represent a place in a chronological sequence or any other categorization within the artist’s oeuvre.
 It furthermore has no correlation with the Hubert number that Anne & Edgar Hubert assigned to works they inherited in the artist’s estate.